-We may seek Fast Track designation from the FDA for one or more of our product candidates.
-Even if one or more of our product candidates receive Fast Track designation, we may be unable to obtain or maintain the benefits associated with the Fast Track designation.
+We may seek additional Fast Track designations from the FDA for our product candidates.
+Even if our product candidates receive Fast Track designations, we may be unable to obtain or maintain the benefits associated with such Fast Track designations.

 Fast Track designation is designed to facilitate the development and expedite the review of therapies for serious conditions and fill an unmet medical need.
 Programs with Fast Track designation may benefit from early and frequent communications with the FDA, potential priority review and the ability to submit a rolling application for regulatory review.
 Fast Track designation applies to both the product candidate and the specific indication for which it is being studied.
-If any of our product candidates receive Fast Track designation but do not continue to meet the criteria for Fast Track designation, or if our clinical trials are delayed, suspended or terminated, or put on clinical hold due to unexpected adverse events or issues with clinical supply, we will not receive the benefits associated with the Fast Track program.
+If any of our product candidates receive Fast Track designation (like we have for exarafenib for the treatment of patients with BRAF Class II or III alteration-positive and/or NRAS mutation-positive stage IIb to IV malignant melanoma that is metastatic or unresectable) but do not continue to meet the criteria for Fast Track designation, or if our clinical trials are delayed, suspended or terminated, or put on clinical hold due to unexpected adverse events or issues with clinical supply, we will not receive the benefits associated with the Fast Track program.
 Furthermore, Fast Track designation does not change the standards for approval.
-Fast Track designation alone does not guarantee qualification for the FDA's priority review.
+Fast Track designation alone does not guarantee qualification for the FDA's priority review procedures.